What is in store for you:

-Natalia Maroz-Vadalazhskaya, Belarus: "My primary motivation to send an abstract to Heart Failure congress is to represent my country via my scientific work.
+Natalia Maroz-Vadalazhskaya, Belarus: "My primary motivation to send an abstract to Heart Failure Congress is to represent my country via my scientific work.
 The biggest advantage of attending the congress is the opportunity for open communication with top cardiologists.”

-Mohammad El Tahlawi, Egypt: “I submitted an abstract for a chance to present my work in front of experts in this field as well as many young researchers.”
+Mohammad El Tahlawi, Egypt: “I submitted an abstract for a chance to present my work in front of experts in this field, as well as many young researchers.”

 Lidija Savic, Serbia: “I submitted my abstract in order to display results of my clinical research.
 Presenting a poster is a great opportunity to interact with colleagues from all over the world during coffee breaks in a relaxed and friendly atmosphere.”

-Ercole Vellone, Italy: “Heart Failure is an exciting and wonderful experience for researchers and clinicians aiming to improve their science and quality of care of their patients.
+Ercole Vellone, Italy: “Heart Failure Congress is an exciting and wonderful experience for researchers and clinicians aiming to improve their science and quality of care for their patients.
 My main motivation to submit an abstract was the great opportunity given by this congress to reach a prestigious international audience.
 Very few congresses give such a wide perspective on heart failure research, treatment and care.”

-Dr Anura Malaweera, UK: “I am a clinical research fellow at the Royal Brompton Hospital in cardiology; exploring barriers to diagnosis and treatment of sleep disordered breathing (SDB) in cardiovascular disease.
-SDB or sleep apnoea is an important disorder, with up to 30-40% of heart failure patients suffering from it (this corresponds to ~320,000 patients in the UK!).
+Dr. Anura Malaweera, UK: “I am a clinical research fellow at the Royal Brompton Hospital in cardiology; exploring barriers to diagnosis and treatment of sleep disordered breathing (SDB) in cardiovascular disease.
+SDB or sleep apnoea is an important disorder, with up to 30%-40% of heart failure patients suffering from it (this corresponds to ~320,000 patients in the UK!).
 A recent British Lung Foundation report suggested that 80% of these patients could be undiagnosed.
-Therefore, I believe the biggest benefit in presenting my work at the Heart Failure congress, is raising the profile of SDB in cardiovascular disease.
+Therefore, I believe the biggest benefit in presenting my work at the Heart Failure Congress is raising the profile of SDB in cardiovascular disease.
 Potentially, raising awareness may improve the diagnosis and treatment of these patients; so far we’ve only seen the tip of the iceberg!”